Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Abstract

 \section{Abstract}

-Tilted Dirac/Weyl fermions admit a geometric description in terms of an effective spacetime metric.
-Using this metric, we formulate the hydrodynamics theory for tilted Dirac/Weyl materials in $d+1$ spacetime dimensions.
-We find that the mingling of spacetime through the off-diagonal components of the metric gives rise to: (i) heat and electric currents proportional to the {\em temporal} gradient of temperature, $\partial_t T$ and (ii) a non-zero Hall condductance $\sigma^{ij}\propto \zeta^i\zeta^i$ where $\zeta^j$ parametrizes the tilt in $j$'th space direction.
-The finding (i) above suggests that naturally available sources of $\partial_t T$ in hot deserts can serve as new concept for the extraction of electricity from the spacetime geometry.
-We find a further tilt-induced non-Drude contribution to conductivity which can be experimentally disentangles from the usual Drude pole.
+\textbf{ Materials hosting tilted Dirac/Weyl fermions provide an emergent spacetime structure for the solid state physics.
+They admit a geometric description in terms of an effective spacetime metric.
+Using this metric that is rooted in the long-distance behavior of the underlying lattice, we formulate the hydrodynamic theory for tilted Dirac/Weyl materials in $2+1$ spacetime dimensions.
+We find that the mingling of space and time through the off-diagonal components of the metric gives rise to: (i) heat and electric currents \hlt{in response} to the {\em temporal} gradient of temperature, $\partial_t T$ and (ii) a non-zero \hlt{symmetric} Hall\hlt{-like} conductance $\sigma^{ij}\propto \zeta^i\zeta^j$ where $\zeta^j$ parameterize the tilt in $j$'th space direction.
+The finding (i) above that can be demonstrated in the laboratory \hlt{in state of the art cooling/heating rate settings}, implies that the non-trivial emergent spacetime geometry in these materials empowers them with a fascinating capability to \hlt{harvest} the naturally available sources of $\partial_t T$ of hot deserts to produce electric energy.
+We further find a tilt-induced contribution to the conductivity which \hlt{is an offspring of Drude pole and} can be experimentally disentangled from the Drude pole itself. }